flutter/devtools/tool/README.md

 ### Write release notes for the release
 Release notes should contain details about the user-facing changes included in the release.
 These notes are shown directly in DevTools when a user opens a new version of DevTools.

+1. Request the team to verify their changes are documented in [release-notes-next.md][1].

-Please see the release notes [README.md](https://github.com/flutter/devtools/blob/master/packages/devtools_app/lib/src/framework/release_notes/README.md) for details on where to add release notes and how to test them.
+2. See the release notes [README.md](https://github.com/flutter/devtools/blob/master/packages/devtools_app/lib/src/framework/release_notes/README.md)
+for details on where to add DevTools release notes to Flutter website and how to test them.

+3. Update [release-notes-next.md][1] to contain template for the next release.

+[1]: ../packages/devtools_app/lib/src/framework/release_notes/release-notes-next.md